sbb-design-systems/lyne-components/src/components/sbb-option/readme.md

 at the component start using the `iconName` property or via custom content using the `icon` slot.
 Icon space can be reserved even if the `iconName` property is not set by overriding the `--sbb-option-icon-container-display` variable.

-Consumers can listen to the `selectionChange` event on the `sbb-option` component to intercept the selected value;
+Consumers can listen to the `optionSelected` event on the `sbb-option` component to intercept the selected value;
-the `event.detail` object includes the `sbb-option` id, value and selected state (as a boolean value).
+the event is triggered if the element has been selected by some user interaction.
+Alternatively, the `selectionChange` event can be listened to, which is triggered if the element has been both selected or deselected.

 ### Highlight